Manikanta-484/Clock-Project/README.md

 ## Project Structure
 Animated Clock Project
 │
-├── index.html
+├── a16.html
-├── style.css
+├── a16.css
-└── script.js
+└── a16.js

 php
 Copy code

-- `index.html`: The HTML file contains the structure of the clock.
+- `a16.html`: The HTML file contains the structure of the clock.
-- `style.css`: The CSS file styles the clock, including handling themes and animations.
+- `a16.css`: The CSS file styles the clock, including handling themes and animations.
-- `script.js`: The JavaScript file updates the clock hands and manages the animations.
+- `a16.js`: The JavaScript file updates the clock hands and manages the animations.

 ## Usage
 1. Clone the repository.